MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse-records-missing-required-fields.md

 ## Symptoms

-When users input data through the [Microsoft Dataverse Web API](/powerapps/developer/data-platform/webapi/overview), some required fields are missing in the created records.
+When users input data through the [Microsoft Dataverse Web API](/powerapps/developer/data-platform/webapi/overview), some required fields are missing and not filled in the created records.
 For example, the required **Name** field is blank in a created case as follows:

 :::image type="content" source="./media/dataverse-records-missing-required-fields/dataverse-error.jpg" alt-text="Screenshot of an example about missing required fields.":::